intuition-dev/INTUITION2/pug/readme.md

 And since it is static: you can serve from the edge via a CDN (my CDN supports QUIC) for a lower cost and higher performance.

-### Extending: dat.yaml
+### Leveraging Pug w/ dat.yaml

 Notice that there is a dat.yaml!
 The mbake CLI has code that extends the standard Pug compiler to provide the data in the yaml file statically at compile time.

-For example if the pug file has:
+For example if the Pug file has:
 ```
     p Hello #{key1}
 ```